 FAQs About Calandiva: Everything You Need to Know

-Calandiva, often confused with its relative Kalanchoe, is a beautiful and versatile plant that’s perfect for adding a splash of color to your home or garden.
+Calandiva is a specific cultivar of Kalanchoe Blossfeldiana known for its double-flowered blooms and compact growth, a beautiful and versatile plant that’s perfect for adding a splash of color to your home or garden.
 I’ve had my fair share of experiences with Calandiva, and I want to share some insights and answers to frequently asked questions about this lovely plant.

 How to Care for Calandiva?